Riete/ws-tunnel/README.md

 ## Global Flag
 ```
 Global Flags:
+      --log-level string   log level, one of debug, info, warn, error (default "info")
       --token string       auth token (default "ws-tunnel-token")
 ```
 token is used for authentication
+if log-level is debug, log will also output to stdout

 ## Run  Server
 Server accepts connections from Proxy and Client